From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Experiments

 \subsection{Simulation Experiments}

 \textbf{Baselines} We compare CLIC with multiple baselines.
 For explicit policies, we consider HG-DAgger \cite{2019_HG_DAgger} and D-COACH \cite{2019_Rodrigo_D_COACH}, which are IIL algorithms that learn from demonstrations and relative corrections, respectively.
 These two methods are refined for better performance, as reported in Appendix \ref{appendix:baselines}.
 For implicit policies, the baselines include IBC \cite{2022_implicit_BC}, PVP \cite{2023_NIPS_PVP}, Diffusion Policy (DP) \cite{2023_diffusionpolicy}, and Ambient DP (ADP) \cite{2023ambient}.
 As IBC, DP, and ADP are originally offline IL methods, we adapt them to the IIL framework for fair comparisons.
-Within this IIL framework, all methods share the same structure, differing only in their policy update methods.
-PVP \cite{2023_NIPS_PVP} learns to assign low energy to human actions $\bm a^h$ and high energy to robot actions $\bm a^r$.
+Within this IIL framework, all methods share the same structure, differing only in how feedback is converted into supervision and used to update the policy.

+Among these baselines, IBC, DP, ADP, HG-DAgger, and D-COACH primarily rely on pointwise supervision, while PVP uses a pairwise comparison objective by assigning high probability mass to human actions $\bm a^h$ and low probability mass to robot actions $\bm a^r$.
+This pairwise structure is closely related to direct preference-based policy optimization methods \cite{2025_PPL_intervention_preference, 2023_Contrastive_Prefence_Learning}, differing mainly in policy parameterization (implicit EBM-based representation versus explicit Gaussian policies).
+Since translating direct preference learning into EBMs results in a formulation closely related to PVP, we treat PVP as the representative baseline for pairwise-comparison-based objectives.
 IBC, detailed in Section \ref{sec:Preliminaries}, and PVP are closely related to our method because they both train EBMs.
 DP is a counterpart to IBC when learning from demonstrations.
 It outperforms IBC because of the improved training stability offered by diffusion models.
 Based on Ambient Diffusion \cite{2023ambient}, ADP extends DP to learn clean action distributions from highly-corrupted action data.
-We use a velocity control scheme across all methods.
-Specifically, each method outputs a velocity command for the robot's end-effector and, if applicable, the gripper as the action at each time step.